 Salmon Fishing Catches

-The biggest injustice I've seen in Scottish salmon fishing to date which supersedes the damage done to the ecology of Northern Hemisphere rivers via expanding populations, hydro power generation, fish farming, commercial forestry and agriculture practices is without doubt the introduction of catch statistic for the main marketing driver of Scottish salmon fishing.
+The biggest injustice I've seen in Scottish salmon fishing to date which supersedes the damage done to the ecology of Northern Hemisphere rivers via expanding populations, hydro power generation, salmon farming, thoughtless agricultural practices, commercial forestry, pulseless fishery board officials and scientists that haven't checked their own lineage to discover that they did not evolve from one specific 'breeding population' is without doubt the introduction of 'catch statistics' as the main marketing driver for Scottish salmon fishing.

 Assessing A Salmon Beat Correctly

-How can you accurately assess a salmon beat that lacks the regular returning client base to fish its pools each day that another beat may have or a salmon beat that has a less effective internet marketing presence which again attracts less anglers.
-Catch statistic marketing is seriously flawed and something as beautiful as a Scottish salmon beat should only have ever been marketed with good visual salmon fishing graphics and informative salmon beat fishing scripts.
+How can you accurately assess a salmon beat's fishing potential where one beat lacks a regular returning client base to fish its pools each day which another beat may benefit from.
+Many salmon beats also have zero effective internet marketing presence which again attracts less anglers to the venue.
+Catch statistic marketing is seriously flawed and something as beautiful as a Scottish salmon beat should only have ever been marketed with good visual salmon fishing graphics and informative salmon fishing scripts that focus on the potential of the salmon beat's pool formations.

 The Theme Of Salmon Catch Statistics

-In the 70's when I first started fishing the River Tay salmon fishing was not driven by catch statistic marketing and it was the excitement of going to the salmon river which was the main driver for all fishermen.
-The beat ghillie would talk about what had been caught recently or what the total for the previous season had been only if asked.
-If a salmon beat is only marketed on current catches then it's created a marketing trap for that venue in times of lower stock periods or times when less anglers are present.
-The financial loss to a salmon beat created during low fishing pressure times of the season is an unnecessary loss of revenue for that beat and its local economy.
+In the 70's when I first started fishing the River Tay salmon fishing was not driven by catch statistic marketing.
+It was the excitement and anticipation of going to the salmon river which was the main driver for all fishermen.
+The beat ghillie would talk about what had been caught recently or what the total for the previous season had been (only if asked).
+If a salmon beat is only marketed on current catches then it's created a marketing trap for itself in periods of lower stock levels or when less anglers are present to cover its pools consistently.
+The financial loss to a salmon beat created by the inevitable poor 'catch statistics' during low rod pressure periods represents a loss of revenue for that individual salmon beat and its local economy.

 Flawed Salmon Fishing Marketing